muntasir675/ECG-ML-RPi/README.md

 Portable cardiac condition diagnosis using machine learning on Raspberry Pi.

-System design, validation, and performance metrics are documented in the senior thesis under `docs/`.

 ## Features

 - **AD8232** ECG analog front-end with RC band-pass filtering (0.5–50 Hz)